m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 ### Union types

-Generics in TypeScript provide a way to define reusable code that can work with multiple types.
-They allow you to create functions that can operate on different types while preserving type information of the inputs in its outputs.
+Union types in TypeScript allow you to define a type that can be one of several types.

 ```ts
 interface Yan {